 So basically, with the “Small” speaker setting, your crossover is a “soft” limit for your mains/towers/center/surrounds, with only 12 dB/octave of filter below the crossover setting.
 The speakers still get the bass signal, just not as much of it.

-A tower rated for 32 hertz is absolutely worthwhile, even when crossed at 80 hertz.
+A tower rated for 32 hertz is absolutely worthwhile, even when crossed at 80 or 90 hertz.
 Some people might feel their tower’s capability is “wasted” in the small setting, but that’s just not the case.

 Even a bookshelf can produce enough bass signal to cause havoc under 50 hertz when set to “Small” and crossed at 80 hertz.
 I had some bookshelves with passive radiators that had nasty peaks at 40-50 hertz, and I’d blamed it on perfectly functioning subwoofers!